 If you do the extra work of adding time-release fertilizer when you prepare your soil, you will only have to do supplemental fertilizing once the plants start producing.
 Creating a fertilizer tea out of grass clippings is a great, cost-effective way to add nutrients.
 Otherwise, you can use a diluted liquid fertilizer.

-In either case, add the fertilizer every three to four weeks throughout the summer.
+In either case, add the fertilizer every three to four weeks throughout the summer growing season.

 6. Tame and maintain

 Before your seedlings get too big, you’ll want to prepare your trellis or cage.

 For bush varieties that you want to train to grow vertically (to reduce space needs and increase airflow), all you need is a tomato cage.
 Place the cage over the seedling and gently push the vines back inside the wires every few days until they start crawling up.